microsoft/greenlands/Docs/Third-Party-Libraries.md

 # Third party libraries and tools

-This file contains a list of third party libraries and tools used in _PlaiGround_ and their license, separated by module of the monorepo.
+This file contains a list of third party libraries and tools used in _Greenlands_ and their license, separated by module of the monorepo.

 ## McPlugin